-2-[(5-Amino-1,2-dimethyl-1H-imidazol-4-yl)methylsulfanyl-methylene]malononitrile 13
+2-[(5-Amino-1,2-dimethyl-1H-imidazol-4-yl)methylsulfanylmethylene]malononitrile (13)

-1,2-Dimethyl-5-nitroimidazole 7 ($R^1 = R^2 = Me$) (1.58 g, 11.2 mmol) and 5% Pd/C catalyst (1.20 g) were placed in a flask with dry THF (125 mL).
-The resulting mixture was hydrogenated at rt and atmospheric pressure, with vigorous stirring, over two hours.
-The reaction was monitored by TLC (Et2O) and showed the consumption of all starting material.
-The product mixture was filtered through dry celite, in an enclosed system under argon, into a flask containing 2-(bis-methylsulfanylmethylene) malononitrile 9 (9.64 g, 56.5 mmol).
-The reaction was stirred at 50 °C, under argon, overnight giving an orange-brown solution.
-The solvent was removed under reduced pressure at rt and the residue treated with liquid nitrogen-chilled EtOAc (100 mL).
+1,2-Dimethyl-5-nitroimidazole (7; $R^1 = R^2 = Me$; 1.58 g, 11.2 mmol) and 5% Pd/C catalyst (1.20 g) were placed in a flask with anhydrous THF (125 mL).
+The resulting mixture was hydrogenated at r.t. under atmospheric pressure, with vigorous stirring, over 2 h.
+The reaction was monitored by TLC (Et2O), which showed complete consumption of all starting material.
+The product mixture was filtered through dry Celite, in an enclosed system under argon, into a flask containing 2-(bis-methylsulfanylmethylene)malononitrile (9; 9.64 g, 56.5 mmol).
+The reaction was stirred at 50 °C, under argon, overnight to give an orange-brown solution.
+The solvent was removed under reduced pressure at r.t. and the residue was treated with liquid nitrogen-chilled EtOAc (100 mL).
 The solution was then filtered to give a yellow-orange solid.
 The crude product 13 was used without further purification (yield over two stages 47%).

-An analytical sample was prepared by dissolving the solid in a minimum amount of MeOH followed by flash column chromatography (EtOAc as eluent).
-The relevant fractions were combined and the solvent removed by rotary evaporation giving a yellow solid that was recrystallised (EtOAc: MeOH 5:3) to give the product 13 (0.70 g, 27%); brilliant yellow crystals; mp 197-198 $^{\circ}$ C.
+An analytical sample was prepared by dissolving the solid in a minimum amount of MeOH followed by flash column chromatography (EtOAc, 100%).
+The relevant fractions were combined and the solvent removed by rotary evaporation to give a yellow solid that was recrystallised (EtOAc-MeOH, 5:3) to give the product 13.

+Yield: 0.70 g (27%); brilliant yellow crystals; mp 197-198 °C.